 The conversation around unionizing Colectivo came up from time to time, when schedules would get changed out of the blue or hours would get cut, but those conversations didn’t lead to action until 2019.

-“Some of the warehouse workers realized that they had not had their annual review, and they kept asking about when the review would happen, because that affects our raises and wages,” said Kait Dessoffy, a shift lead at one of Colectivo’s Chicago cafes.
+“Some of the warehouse workers realized that they had not had their annual review, and they kept asking about when the review would happen, because that affects our raises and wages,” said Emily Birch, whose name was changed due to fear of retaliation.
 “They were talking to upper management about the reviews and it just wasn’t happening.”

 The win created momentum around organizing that continued to build into 2020.

 “The warehouse had just had this victory and then the cafes and the warehouses and the bakeries were kind of suddenly getting hit with, you know, the pandemic.”
-Dessoffy said.
+Birch, a shift lead at one of Colectivo’s Chicago cafes, said.